Skip to main content

 • What’s the difference between them?

-Basically, the POA pertains to individual properties, and the CDD oversees the common area turf and landscape, pools, playgrounds, workout facilities, as well as manages the rental locations available to residents of OakLeaf East and OakLeaf West.
+Basically, the POA pertains to individual properties, and the CDD oversees the common area turf and landscape, pools, playgrounds, workout facilities, as well as manages the rental locations available to residents of OakLeaf East and OakLeaf West property owners.
 Be sure to take advantage of these resources that make Oakleaf an amazing place to live!

 • What CDD do I belong to?